Radius Global Infrastructure Inc: 5G Stock Set to Double in 2021

 The company acquires ground, rooftop, and other types of property underlying cell sites and other critical telecom operations.
 It then rents out the land and gets a steady, monthly revenue stream from wireless network operators and tower companies.
 (Source: “Investor Presentation: November 2020,” Radius Global Infrastructure Inc, last accessed January 7, 2021.)

 Radius Global Infrastructure owns approximately 5,000 sites and has roughly 6,600 lease streams in 19 countries.
-Almost quarter of the APWireless portfolio is located in North America, 58% of its portfolio is located in Europe, and 19% is in South America.
+Almost a quarter of the APWireless portfolio is located in North America, 58% is located in Europe, and 19% is located in South America.

-APWireless’ triple-net leases are generally low-risk and originated at attractive unlevered yields with favorable lease characteristics, and gross profit margin of greater than 99%.
+APWireless’ triple-net leases are generally low-risk and originated at attractive unlevered yields, with favorable lease characteristics and a gross profit margin of greater than 99%.

 There’s no reason to believe that this kind of growth is going to slow down any time soon.
 Thanks to the explosive growth in 5G data usage, the need for strategically located digital assets—and their underlying real estate—has never been greater.